FFmpeg/FFV1/ffv1.md

 ### reserved\_for\_future\_use

-`reserved_for_future_use` has semantics that are reserved for future use.
+`reserved_for_future_use` is a placeholder for future updates of this specification.

-Encoders conforming to this version of this specification SHALL NOT write this value.
+Encoders conforming to this version of this specification SHALL NOT write `reserved_for_future_use`.

-Decoders conforming to this version of this specification SHALL ignore its value.
+Decoders conforming to this version of this specification SHALL ignore `reserved_for_future_use`.

 ### configuration\_record\_crc\_parity